Stacked butter mochi on a white ceramic plate.

 Butter Mochi 3

 • In a stand mixer bowl or a large bowl, crack 4 large eggs (50 g each w/o shell) and add 2 cups sugar.
-Tip: You will stir the batter at low speed (Speed 2 on the stand mixer), so you can use a hand whisk, electric hand mixer, or stand mixer for this job.
+Tip: Do not incorporate the air; Use "Stir" or "Speed 2" on the stand mixer, so you can use a hand whisk, electric hand mixer, or stand mixer for this job.

 Butter Mochi 4